Explothusist/Gameboy-Detonation/README.md

  * Support for both RAM and Save State saves
  * Runs most tested games

+Known Glitches:
+ * Sound staccato or absent in certain games
+ * Some error running MBC5 carts?
+ * Intro cutscenes and status bars absent in a few games

 You must provide your own ROMs.

 Known functioning games: